crs0706git/ISOCC2021/README.md

 Code:
 - tmr.py

-The following code contains functions for making a directory and path-joining function
+The following code contains functions for recording operation time and starting operation time.
+Simply, just use "datatime" library which is a basic Python library given when installed.